teledyne-e2v/gst-autoexposure/README.md

 ### With NVIDIA plugins (Jetsons only)

 ##### Note : You should have update the nvvidconv plugin to support GRAY8, if not the image will be grayed out.
+Github link : https://github.com/teledyne-e2v/gst-nvvidconv.

 Simple autoexposure using default parameters: